Bad-Gandalf/StreetfighterV-Rankings/README.md

 included descriptions of what is happening beside or below each of the charts.
 Even with descriptions attached to the charts this may not be enough.
 The user can click on "Start the Tour" and they will be guided around each chart by intro.js.
-To further explain the features the dashboard possesses, the tour will explain fow to use these features such as clicking on bar/slices to isolate a particular variable, as previously mentioned.
+To further explain the features the dashboard possesses, the tour will explain how to use these features such as clicking on bar/slices to isolate a particular variable, as previously mentioned.